Wizards go down in flames as a 35-point lead disappears in a 116-115 loss to the Clippers

 First-half highlights

 The Clippers’ 36 points in the first half were the fewest a Wizards opponent had scored in any half this season and the lowest-scoring first half they had allowed in three years.
-Their 35-point lead late in the second quarter was their largest of the season.
+The 35-point lead late in the second quarter was their largest of the season.

 Sticking to the plan